Cusp types of arithmetic hyperbolic manifolds: Introduction

 A more complete analysis of flat manifolds with holonomy $(C_3)^k$ and $b_1(B)=0$ is given in Theorem~\ref{thm:Z3b1=0}.
 We also study other flat manifolds with holonomy groups of the form $(C_p)^k$ for $p$ an odd prime.

-\begin{theorem} \thmprimeanalysis \end{theorem} Using these manifolds, we are able to find pairs of flat manifolds that can never appear as cusp cross-sections in the same commensurability class of arithmetic hyperbolic manifolds.
-Consequently, we obtain restrictions on the topology of arithmetic hyperbolic manifolds.
+\begin{theorem} \thmprimeanalysis \end{theorem} Using manifolds of the form given by Theorem~\ref{thm:prime_analysis}, we are able to obtain restrictions on the topology of quasi-arithmetic hyperbolic manifolds by showing that there are pairs of flat manifolds that can never appear as cusp cross-sections in the same quasi-arithmetic hyperbolic manifold.
+In particular, such cross-sections can never occur together on an arithmetic hyperbolic manifold.

 \begin{cor} \cortopobstruction \end{cor}

 In \cite{Sell}, the second author used quaternion algebras to classify the occurrence of orientable flat 3-manifolds as cusp cross-sections of arithmetic hyperbolic 4-manifolds.
 One can easily recover this classification using Theorem~\ref{thm:main_technical} (see Theorem~\ref{thm:3-dim_analysis}).
 Moreover we are able to extend the analysis to classify the occurrence of the orientable flat 4-manifolds as cusp cross-sections in arithmetic commensurability classes.
 The obstructions to occurring in the commensurability class defined by a form $q$ are couched in terms of the discriminant $d(q)$ and the Hasse-Witt invariants $\epsilon_p(q)$.
 Here $\Q_p$ denotes the $p$-adic field. {Let $ B $ be a compact, orientable, flat 4-manifold with holonomy group $H$ and let $q$ be a rational quadratic form of signature $(5,1)$.
 Then $ B $ appears as a cusp cross-section in the commensurability class defined by $q$ if and only if one of the following conditions is satisfied: \begin{enumerate}[(i)] \item $H$ is $C_1$, $C_2$ or $(C_2)^2$, \item $H$ is $C_4$ or $D_8$ and $ \epsilon_p(q) = 1 $ for all primes $p$ such that $ p \equiv 1\bmod 4$ and $-d(q)$ is a square in $\Q_p$, \item $H$ is $C_3$, $C_6$, $D_6$ or $D_{12}$ and $ \epsilon_p(q) = 1 $ for all primes $p$ such that $ p \equiv 1 \mod 3$ and $-d(q)$ is a square in $\Q_p$, or \item $H$ is $A_4$, and $ \epsilon_p(q) = 1 $ for all primes $p$ such that $-d(q)$ is a square in $\Q_p$. \end{enumerate}}